 Assets will always put money in your pocket and take your investment portfolio to the next level.
 You have few options to invest the money like gold, real estate, bonds, stocks, digital currency, and mutual funds ( Not financial advice ).

-Liabilities will always take money out of your pocket, like buying a house on loan/mortgage & credit card.
+Liabilities will always take money out of your pocket, like buying a house on a loan/mortgage & credit card.

 We go to school to learn to work hard for money; we never learn how to have money work hard for us.
-The more you know about the power of money, the more different you grow.
+The more you know about the power of money, the more diverse you grow.

-You only need to buy income-generating assets; that is the best way to get started on your path to becoming rich. ‘’Definition of wealth- If you stop working today, how long could you survive’’?
+You only need to buy income-generating assets; that is the best way to get started on your path to becoming wealthy. ‘’Definition of wealth- If you stop working today, how long could you survive’’?

 ‘’If you want to become rich, you need to be financially literate’’